JRMurr/JRMurr.github.io/data/blog/build-a-db/part01.md

 ## What am I Making

 I plan on mostly focusing on building my own SQL (not following any spec) that will have basic filtering, aggregates, and joins.
-Since rust has many B-Tree libraries I will try to focus more on good concurrency+transaction support instead of building my own B-tree/persistence logic.
+Since rust has many B-Tree libraries (One of the core data structures for how to store/search rows), I will try to focus more on good concurrency+transaction support instead of building my own B-tree/persistence logic.
 Also, many Rust based tools I used have excellent error messages, so I will try to have good/informative errors for all parts of the DB.

 I will probably end up on some side tangents from those core features, so I will follow what ever vibe I get.